OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-accounts.md

 ---

-Deploying a Cloud Service in Octopus requires the configuration of an Azure Subscription Account.
-Azure Subscription Accounts contain the details of Azure subscriptions.
+Deploying a Cloud Service in Octopus requires the configuration of an Azure Subscription Account. Â Azure Subscription Accounts contain the details of Azure subscriptions.

 ## Creating the account